-- \$350 billion in state and local funding; - Funding for Medicaid and CHIP COVID-19 vaccines and treatment to be matched at 100% of the federal medical assistance percentage ("FMAP"); - Incentives for states that have not expanded Medicaid to do so: - State flexibility to extend Medicaid eligibility to women for 12 months postpartum; - · A temporary 10% FMAP increase for states to improve Medicaid home- and community-based services for one year; and - An increase to the ACA Marketplace premium subsidies for 2021 and 2022.
+- \$350 billion in state and local funding; - Funding for Medicaid and CHIP COVID-19 vaccines and treatment to be matched at 100% of the federal medical assistance percentage ("FMAP"); - · Incentives for states that have not expanded Medicaid to do so; - State flexibility to extend Medicaid eligibility to women for 12 months postpartum; - A temporary 10% FMAP increase for states to improve Medicaid home- and community-based services for one year; and - An increase to the ACA Marketplace premium subsidies for 2021 and 2022.

-In addition, the Biden Administration has extended the COVID-19 related PHE.
+In addition, the Biden Administration has extended the COVID-19 related Public Health Emergency Declaration ("PHE").
 The Biden Administration has indicated the PHE will likely remain in place throughout 2021, and that states will receive 60 days' notice before the end of the PHE to prepare for the end of emergency authorities and the resumption of pre-PHE rules.
 This extension of the PHE will continue the suspension in state Medicaid eligibility redeterminations.

-Also, President Biden's January 2021 executive order providing for a three-month Marketplace special enrollment period from February 15, 2021 to May 15, 2021, was extended through August 15, 2021.
-This SEP has now ended in all of our states except for California, where the state-run exchange intends to keep it in place for the remainder of the 2021 benefit year, which ends on December 31, 2021.
+Also, President Biden's January 2021 executive order providing for a three-month Marketplace special enrollment period from February 15, 2021, to May 15, 2021, was extended through August 15, 2021.